csiz/hextech-mecha-hand-mujoco/readme.md

 The MJCF `hex_hand_right.xml` describes the mechanics of the (right handed) robot hand in Meter Killogram Second (MKS) units.

+The scene file `hex_scene_right.xml` sets up the robot hand to fidget with an orange egg thing.

 This dextrous robot hand attempts to mimic a human hand in movement degrees of freedom and integrated sensors.
 The total set of inputs and outputs for the robot hand is:
 * 25 degrees of freedom (DOF) with position sensors on each joint.